jwilber/old_website/about.md

 As expected, both tests yield significant results, thus leading to the same conclusion: we reject the null hypothesis and conclude that the treatment does have a significant effect on Survival time post-operation.

 Note that, while it's nice to be able to implement your own permutation test, it's not always necessary.
-In particular, I know of two packages in R, **coin** and **perm**, each of which allows us to conduct a permutation test wit a single line of code:
+In particular, I know of two R packages: **coin** and **perm**, each of which allows us to conduct a permutation test wit a single line of code:

 ```
 # library(coin)